 So what’s an example of this?

 Well let’s say you take a survey on my site, and I find out that half the people that take it are interested in a lifestyle business so that they can travel full time.
 While the other half simply wants to spend more time with their family.

-I can then segment out these two types of people and send emails that, while having the same actionable content, uses language that will appeal to each group.
+I can then segment out these two types of people and send emails that, while having the same actionable content, use language that will appeal to each group.

-By embracing advanced email automations and segmentations, you’re able to give each of your subscribers more useful information for their life.
+By embracing advanced email automations and segmentation, you’re able to give each of your subscriber’s more useful information for their life.

 Right now, I pretty much send out the same thing to my entire list.

 But in 2021, this will become more segmented and I’ll do a better job of giving you more of what you want, and less of what you don’t.

 4) Become a Better Copywriter